<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 Conclusion

 A radiology information system is a critical element of any medical imaging practice.
 It contains a wide array of information such as patient scheduling, billing data, examination results, performance information, and more.
 RIS consolidates all of a patient's information into an accessible and secure database that mitigates human error, enhances information flow, improves work processes, and ultimately boosts revenue.
-Not all RIS software are created equal, radiology practices should choose solutions which can be readily integrated into their existing healthcare infrastucture lest they incur more costs than benefits from transitioning to a new system.
+Not all RIS software are created equal, radiology practices should choose solutions that can be readily integrated into their existing healthcare infrastructure lest they incur more costs than benefits from transitioning to a new system.